-4 Things I Learned from Producing a Not-for-Profit Job
+4 Things I Learned from Producing a Nonprofit Job

 SNEAKY BIG was asked earlier this year to team up with Make-A-Wish Arizona to help make a wish come true for a young 7-year-old girl.
 We, of course, said yes and began to dream about how to make this experience the most impactful for her and her family.

 Isabel’s wish request was to recreate the Meghan Trainor, “Me Too” music video.
 Being a production studio, we had all the capabilities to make this happen.
 Make-A-Wish solely relies on volunteers who are passionate to help heal a sick child by the joy their wish fulfillment provides– which now has scientific research to back this theory up.